 He may also investigate further by performing the following tests:

-Urinalysis – May reveal concentrated urine which is alkaline, red blood cells, white blood cells, bacteria, and sediment.
+- Urinalysis: A test of the cat’s urine which may reveal concentrated urine which is alkaline, red blood cells, white blood cells, bacteria, and sediment.

-Ultrasound – May reveal a thickening of the bladder and the presence of bladder stones or tumours (rare).
+- Ultrasound – An imaging technique using sound waves to evaluate the internal structures.
+This can reveal a thickening of the bladder and/or the presence of bladder stones or tumours (rare).

-Bacterial culture – If bacteria is found to be present in a properly collected (urine should be collected via cystocentesis, which involves inserting a fine needle through the abdominal wall and into the bladder, this prevents contamination of the sample) urine sample then your veterinarian may choose to perform a bacterial culture to identify the type of bacteria.
+- Bacterial culture – If bacteria is found to be present in a properly collected (urine should be collected via cystocentesis, which involves inserting a fine needle through the abdominal wall and into the bladder, to prevent contamination of the sample) urine sample then your veterinarian may choose to perform a bacterial culture to identify the type of bacteria.
 This enables your veterinarian to determine the best type of antibiotic to treat the infection.

 Treatment depends on the cause and severity of the condition.
 Finding and treating the underlying cause if possible.

-Multimodal environmental modification (MEMO): Enrichment of the cat’s environment by making a number of changes which include providing places to hide (preferably from a height to enable the cat to survey its environment), changing to an unscented cat litter, provide enough litter trays (one per cat, plus one extra), which should be scattered throughout the house, ensure trays are cleaned frequently (remove solids twice a day and replace all litter once or twice a week), provide plenty of toys and schedule play time, address and resolve inter-cat conflict and switch to a wet diet.
+- Multimodal environmental modification (MEMO): Enrichment of the cat’s environment by making a number of changes which include the following: providing places to hide (preferably from a height to enable the cat to survey its environment), change to an unscented cat litter, provide enough litter trays (one per cat, plus one extra), scattered throughout the house, clean litter trays frequently (remove solids twice a day and replace all litter once or twice a week), provide plenty of toys and schedule play time, address and resolve inter-cat conflict and switch to a wet diet.